aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/rows-and-columns/_index.md

 type: docs
 weight: 100
 url: /javascript-cpp/adjusting-row-height-and-column-width/
-description: Aspose.Cells for JavaScript via C++ can support change row height or column width, as well as apply formatting on rows or columns.
+description: Aspose.Cells for JavaScript via C++ can support changing row height or column width, as well as applying formatting on rows or columns.
 keywords: Set row height and column width, Adjust row height and column width, change the row height or column width, format rows and columns, how to set row height and column width.
 ---

 {{% alert color="primary" %}}
-When working with spreadsheets and adding data to rows or columns, you might need to change the height of rows or width of columns.
+When working with spreadsheets and adding data to rows or columns, you might need to change the height of rows or the width of columns.
 Sometimes, applying formatting on rows or columns means that the current height or width needs to change to show the data.
 Normally, users adjust row heights and column widths in a WYSIWYG environment using Microsoft Excel.
 But, with Aspose.Cells, developers can perform these operations at runtime.
 {{% /alert %}}

 ## **Working with Rows**